physiozoo/physiozoo.github.io/docs/sections/tutorials/electrorecord.rst

 .. image:: ../../_static/effect_sampling_frequency.jpg

 The following example shows a rabbit recording where the quantization level was poorly set.
-This can be observed by the low discretization levels / high amplitude `jump' between consecutive samples.
+This can be observed by the low discretization levels / high amplitude `jumps' between consecutive samples.
 A poor quantization can affect the HRV analysis (as well as any morphological analysis).

 .. image:: ../../_static/example_quantization.jpg